 “Like James Booker on acid” Jon Cleary

-Paddy Milner is not only recognised as one of the leading blues piano players in the world (just read the praise from the likes of Jack Bruce, Dave Brubeck and Jon Cleary), but also as a superb original songwriter and distinctive singer.
-His current group LONDONOLA plays homegrown British music with a strong dose of New Orleans spirit, and his new collaborative group JAWBONE will see it’s eagerly anticipated debut album released in 2015.
+Paddy Milner is not only recognised as one of the leading blues piano players in the world (he is currently keyboard player of choice for SIR TOM JONES , following several years with the late great JACK BRUCE), but also as a superb original songwriter and distinctive singer.
+Just read the praise from the likes of Dave Brubeck!
+His current group LONDONOLA plays homegrown British music with a strong dose of New Orleans spirit, and his new collaborative group JAWBONE will see it’s eagerly anticipated debut album released in late 2015.
 He has won the award for BEST KEYBOARD PLAYER in the British Blues Awards twice.
 His solo shows are a pianistic tour-de-force, transporting the audience on a journey embracing traditional Boogie-Woogie, Blues & New Orleans styles, multi-faceted improvisation and the art of song.

 Milner began his career playing in Dorset pubs in his early teens.
 At the age of 13 Milner performed an original boogie composition in a local music competition, impressing a judge – Pretenders/Paul McCartney guitarist Robbie McIntosh.
 McIntosh became a great mentor and bought Milner his first Little Feat album, a defining moment.
 Continuing to absorb blues & boogie, which will always remain a fundamental part of his music, Milner also explored jazz, classical music and played in his father’s folk band.
 Later on, he was to learn from the masters including duetting with the legendary Jonnie Johnson and learning from Jon Cleary in New Orleans.
 Milner remembers his father introducing him to the music of the likes of Jack Bruce, with whom Milner regularly toured with until Bruce’s death in 2014.